nvkevlu/NVFlare/nvflare/edge/device/android/README.md

 # Copy the ExecuTorch AAR - make sure the app directory is what you are actually using
 cp ./extension/android/executorch_android/build/outputs/aar/executorch_android-debug.aar nvflare/edge/device/android/app/libs/executorch.aar

+# Note: The sources JAR location may vary depending on your ExecuTorch build
+# You may need to search for it or build it separately

 Copy nvflare/edge/ios/NVFlareMobile/NVFlareMobile/Assets.xcassets/cifar10/data_batch_1.dataset/data_batch_1.bin to nvflare/edge/device/android/app/src/main/assets/data_batch_1.bin